 How Should You Track Your Return on Ad Spend?

-Once you know how to calculate ROAS, you – as a user acquisition manager can use the ROAS formula to ensure that they’re on track after Day 3, 7, 14, and 30 – for example.
+Once they know how to calculate this metric, a UA manager can use the ROAS formula to ensure that they’re on track after Day 3, 7, 14, and 30 – for example.

-By evaluating how the performance appears on each cohorted day, marketers can then make calculated decisions about which channels to invest more in, continue investing in, or reduce their investment.
-For example, if, after a certain number of days, app advertisers realize that their return on ad spend is not improving, they might pause a campaign or reduce the CPI.
-If they are getting good results from a certain campaign, however, they may increase the bids for the campaign to acquire more users.
+By evaluating how the performance appears on each cohorted day, UA managers can then make calculated decisions into which channels to optimize.
+For example, if, after X days, app advertisers realize that their ROAS is not improving, they might optimize their CPI.
+If they are getting good results from a certain campaign, they may increase the bids for the campaign to acquire more users.